jacob-hjortlund/BayesLens/README.md

 WARNING:

-- Before to run BayesLens, use the following command to check if the LensTool input file has the right structure.
+- Before running BayesLens, use the following command to check if the LensTool input file has the right structure.

     ```bash
     bayeslens ltpar config_file